cicichang11/Breast_Cancer_ML_Methods/README.md

-# Breast Cancer Machine Learning Methods Comparison Project
+# Breast Cancer Machine Learning Methods Comparison with Monte-Carlo Simulations Analysis

 ## Overview
 This project focuses on comparing different machine learning methodologies, including supervised, semi-supervised, unsupervised, and active learning techniques.
 The analysis is conducted using Monte-Carlo simulations on two datasets: Breast Cancer Wisconsin Diagnostic and Banknote Authentication.
 The primary goal is to evaluate these methods based on performance metrics like accuracy, precision, recall, F1-score, and AUC, with a specific emphasis on learning curves in active learning scenarios.